SOORAJRAJUTV/Machine_Learning_Projects/1.Rock_Mine_Prediction/README.md

-Model for the prediction of Diabetes in Women.
+Model for the prediction of Rock and Mine.
-Model - Support Vector Classifier
+Model - Logistic Regression
-Accuracy - training_data- 82%
+Accuracy - training_data- 83%
-           test_data-81%
+           test_data-76%